 In 2013, there were 708,048 active CHLs, but only 158 total convictions.

 Overall - The general population over age 21 is over 17.19 times as likely to commit any offense listed by DPS as are CHLs

-Assault - The general population over age 21 is over 26 times as likely to commit an assault as are CHLs
+Assault - The general population over age 21 is over 32 times more likely to commit an assault as are CHLs